Nodes

 A full node is bitcoin software that fully verifies and enforces the rules of the bitcoin network.
 An example of a rule is that there will never be more than 21 million bitcoin.

-Archival full nodes store the entire bitcoin blockchain locally and send historical data to other nodes.
+Archival full nodes verify and store the entire bitcoin blockchain locally.
+They also send historical data to other nodes.
 These are sometimes referred to as listening nodes.

-Pruned full nodes only store a portion of recent block data locally.
+Pruned full nodes only store a portion of recent block data.
 The amount of recent block data that can be stored can be modified by users depending on their storage capacity.

 Light nodes #